 If the vehicle is not titled in Florida, a copy of the out-of-state title is required for application DHSMV form 82042.
 The Vehicle Identification Number (VIN) must be verified by a Tax Collector employee, Florida notary, motor vehicle dealer, or a state or military law enforcement officer.

 Regular rates will apply if the non-resident’s status changes.
 Also, if military orders transfer the owner out of the state of Florida, they are no longer entitled to Florida registration.
 If the vehicle owner is a Florida resident, the vehicle can be registered in Florida, by signing a military insurance exemption affidavit , furnishing an out-of-state address, and a copy of the military orders, or an affidavit from their commanding officer, confirming their date of assignment.
 Military Members Stationed Out of State Renewal Packet

 Military forms can be found in our Form Library at the bottom of the Form Library tab.

 (WARNING: Military personnel who file for non-resident status on a vehicle will not be eligible to file homestead exemption in the State of Florida.
 Contact the Alachua County Property Appraisers’ Office for more information).
 Their number is (352) 374-5230.

 Specialty tags may be purchased at the Tax Collector’s office.
 These plates carry unique designs, that were created to honor specific organizations.
-In addition to the annual license tax, there is an annual users fee ranging from $ 15.00 to $ 25.00 which goes to the particular organization for that license plate.
-Additionally there is an annual $ 5.00 processing fee and a $ 28.00 fee each time a new plate is issued.
+In addition to the annual license tax, there is an annual users fee of $ 25.00 which goes to the particular organization for that license plate.
+Additionally, there is an annual $ 5.00 processing fee and a $ 28.00 fee each time a new plate is issued.
 The user fee and processing fee are charged each year in addition to the registration fee, upon renewal.